jbeard4/SCION/README.md

 # Usage in Browser

-Add the following script tags to your web page:
+Add the following script tags to your web page, which will make SCION available as a global variable `scion`:

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js"></script>